samsquire/ideas4/README.md

 Represent all the communications between functions, move servers to where they are communicating with.

-# 147. Intelligent shard routing and data shift
+# 147. Intelligent shard routing and data shift or data scheduling

 From a very high level we want data that is relevant to be stored together, so accessing it is fast.